 As a student with a keen interest in physiology, I then naturally started to challenge the advice we were given.
 After all as an aspiring dietitian, who was ever going to take nutrition advice from someone in such a poor state with their own health?

-I had an impotent experience when I finished university.
+I had an important experience when I finished university.
 The next move wasn’t clean cut.
 After waking up to some of the current gaps in mainstream nutrition [and health in general] the idea of fitting tidily into a traditional dietetic role (usually in a hospital setting) didn’t quite gel.

 It was soon after setting a clear intention about practising dietetics from a place of personal integrity, that I developed a clearer sense of purpose and passion for nutrition coaching.